 Pin the crown edges right sides together and stitch the crown at the center back.
 Do this for the main fabric and for the lining.

 Pin the brim edges right sides together and stitch each brim piece ( you should have 2 of them) at the center back.

 Press all the seams open.

 Edgestitch the crown along the center back seam.

-Pin the top to the crown matching symbols (that divide the pattern pieces in 4 equal parts).
+Pin the top to the crown with matching symbols (that divide the pattern pieces into 4 equal parts).
 Clip the crown in 3-4 places between the symbols.

 Do the same for the lining piece.

 Stitch 2 brim sections together along the outer edge.
 Trim seam allowances close to stitches with pinking shears.
 Turn the brim right side out.
 Baste along the seam and press.

 Make a stitch along the inner edge of the brim ( ¼ inch or 6 mm from the fabric edge).

 Pin the brim to the crown, matching symbols.
 Pin straps at the side symbols.